Robinson Tax Advantaged Income Fund

 The Fund’s objective is to seek total return with an emphasis on providing current income, a substantial portion of which will be exempt from federal income taxes.

 The Robinson Tax Advantaged Income Fund (the “Fund”) is an open-end mutual fund investing primarily in Closed-End Funds (“CEF”) which invest primarily in municipal bonds (“Municipal CEFs”).
 A substantial portion of the income generated to the Fund is expected to consist primarily of tax advantaged income by way of the underlying CEFs’ investments in municipal bonds.
-Robinson Capital Management, LLC (“Robinson”), the Fund’s sub-advisor, provides an experienced professional investment team with extensive knowledge of the CEF and municipal bond markets.
+Robinson Capital Management, LLC (“Robinson” or the “Sub-advisor”), the Fund’s sub-advisor, provides an experienced professional investment team with extensive knowledge of the CEF and municipal bond markets.
 The investment strategy first identifies a portfolio of Municipal CEFs to generate tax advantaged income to the Fund.
-In addition, Robinson seeks to identify CEFs that trade at discounts to the true market value of the CEFs’ municipal bond holdings, and utilizes a number of trading techniques to unlock its estimate of the value of the premiums/discounts in the CEFs.
+Robinson seeks to identify CEFs that trade at discounts to the true market value of the CEFs’ municipal bond holdings, and utilizes a number of trading techniques to unlock its estimate of the value of the premiums/discounts in the CEFs.
+In addition, when, in the opinion of the Sub-advisor, the risk/reward profile for CEFs appears unfavorable, or when CEF price valuations are not attractive, the Fund may purchase shares of open-end registered investment companies (“Mutual Funds”) or Exchange-Traded Funds (“ETFs”) that invest primarily in municipal bonds.
 Seeking to hedge against interest rate risk and mitigate the Fund’s exposure to duration risk, Robinson may use short positions – primarily in U.S. Treasury Futures contracts of various maturities.

 Why Municipal Closed-end Funds?